How To Apply

 Step 6: Head of School Interview

 Once testing is complete and has been reviewed, an interview will be scheduled with the Head of School, which must include the applicant and at least one parent or guardian.
-Prior to the interview, all sections of the application must be completed, the application signed, and application fee paid.
+Prior to the interview, all sections of the application must be completed, the application must be signed, and the application fee must be paid.

 Step 7: Acceptance

 Upon acceptance, an email with the enrollment packet will be sent.
-You may finalize the acceptance by submitting the enrollment packet and selecting a method/schedule for tuition payments for the upcoming year.
+You may finalize the acceptance by submitting the enrollment packet and $150 enrollment fee and selecting a method/schedule for tuition payments for the upcoming year.

 New students are accepted on a trial basis for a minimum of one grading period.
 Evaluations are made during this period regarding the student’s academic progress, discipline, and adjustment to CHA.